 - Margaret Raymond (University of Wisconsin Law School)

-- L. Song Richardson (UC – Irvine School of Law)
+- L. Song Richardson (Dean at UC – Irvine School of Law, President at Colorado College)

 - Peter Shane (University of Pittsburgh School of Law)